 /*+TDDL:index(a, g_i_buyer)*/ SELECT * FROM t_order a WHERE a.buyer_id = 123

-If the index table contains all the columns that are required for a query, you can directly query the index table to retrieve the result.
+If the index table contains all the columns required by a query, you can query the index table directly to retrieve the result without involving the primary table.